-The project will not be located within any incorporated Arizona city or town.
-The location site is leased to .
-Taxpayer will provide engineering services, procure equipment and construct the solar power plant.
+None of the projects will be located within any incorporated Arizona city or town.
+The location sites are leased to the LLCs listed above.
+Taxpayer will provide engineering services, procure equipment and construct the solar power plants.

 Solar power plants are large assemblies of photovoltaic ("PV") modules that are electrically connected to transmit electricity to the utility grid.
 The PV modules produce energy when exposed to sunlight.
 Regardless of a solar plant's configuration, every plant has certain common components.
 A brief summary: